Bin-Cao/SimXRD/README.md

 We highly recommend utilizing the **testNOtgt.db dataset**, comprising 119,569 entries, to assess the predictive generalizability of your model.
 This dataset lacks a target variable and is randomly ordered.
 Please feel free to email me your predictions (in npy or csv format), and I will evaluate the accuracy of your model accordingly.

-**Please email me your name, organization, and the purpose of your application in order to receive the password.
-Email name: Application for acquisition/SimXRDdb**

 (***X** denotes the simulation of one crystal under varied conditions, resulting in X distinct spectra.)

 ## data source
 The dataset, containing 119,569*30 data of XRD spectra and chemical composition, is retrieved from the [Materials Project (MP) database](https://materialsproject.org) and simulated by [WPEM](https://github.com/WPEM)